khouri/phd_first_experiments/README.md

 ## Project structure:
-1. data
-1.1 Is the folder with the datasets used to train the model
+1. *data*: folder with the datasets used to train the model

 2. ml_helper